christopherdent/dent-exoplanet-sinatra/README.md

 $ `bundle install`

+UPDATE - View the live app at http://polar-lake-91544.herokuapp.com/.
+Login as a guest (username: guest, password: guest).

 ## Usage

 To deploy the app locally please run `rake db:migrate` and then `shotgun` in your the terminal.
 Then navigate to 'localhost:9393'.